vshn/puppet-logrotate/README.md

-                  before unlinking them (optional). start           - The Integer number to be used as the base for the extensions appended to the rotated log files (optional). su_owner        - A username String that logrotate should use to rotate a log file set instead of using the default if su => true (optional). su_group        - A String group name that logrotate should use to rotate a
+                  before unlinking them (optional). start           - The Integer number to be used as the base for the extensions appended to the rotated log files (optional). su_user         - A username String that logrotate should use to rotate a log file set instead of using the default if su => true (optional). su_group        - A String group name that logrotate should use to rotate a